THE BUZZ AMONG THE B’S

 The next time you enjoy a meal, remember to thank your local pollinators.
 That’s right.
-Bees, bats, butterflies, beetles and other small mammals are responsible for bringing us about one of every three bites of food, according to www.pollinator.org.
+Bees, bats, butterflies, beetles and other small mammals are responsible for bringing us about one of every three bites of food, according to www.pollinator.org(link is external).
 Moving from one plant to another, they carry the pollen and other genetic material that help plants to not only grow, but produce stronger, healthier yields.

 And since North Dakota is the number one honey-producing state in the nation – producing more than 39 million pounds of honey in 2018 – it’s smart to focus on bee pollination.
 It helps our state in more ways than one, as the annual honey harvest is valued at more than $74 million.

 More importantly, these pollinators help promote an ecosystem we would not survive without.

 Of the 1,400 crop plants grown around the world – those that produce all our food and plant-based industrial products – almost 80 percent require pollination by animals.

 Pollination also helps provide more flowering plants, which help clean the air and purify water by preventing erosion through their root systems that hold soil in place.
 The water cycle also depends on plants to return moisture to the atmosphere.

 In many ways, growing a garden that attracts pollinators benefits all of us.

 WHERE TO BEGIN?

 Gardens should be designed to include a variety of flowering plants; provide a water source, such as a birdbath; and create a suitable habitat or shelter, using rocks and stones, for example, and limiting use of detrimental pesticides.